-Before moving further, here is a sample video demonstrating the working of lazy loading.
-Notice how when the page is scrolled, the grey placeholder is replaced with the actual image.
+Before we move further, here is a sample video demonstrating the working of lazy loading.
+Notice how, when the page is scrolled, the grey placeholder is replaced with the actual image.

 What is Lazy Loading Images?

-Lazy Loading Images refers to a set of techniques in web and application development that defer the loading of images on a page to a later point in time – when those images are actually needed instead of loading them up front.
-These techniques help in improving performance, better utilization of the device’s resources and reducing associated costs.
+Lazy Loading Images refer to a set of techniques in web and application development that defer the loading of images on a page to a later point in time – when those images are actually needed, instead of loading them up front.
+These techniques help in improving performance, better utilization of the device’s resources, and reducing associated costs.

 The word “lazy” in the English language is often attributed to the act of avoiding work as long as possible.

-Similarly, lazy loading defers the loading of resources on the page as long as they are not needed.
-Instead of loading these resources as soon as the page loads, which is what normally happens, we defer the load of these resources to a later time when they are actually needed.
+Similarly, lazy loading defers the loading of resources on the page till they are actually needed.
+Instead of loading these resources as soon as the page loads, which is what normally happens, the loading of these resources is put off till the moment the user actually needs to view them.

 The technique of lazy loading can be applied to almost all the resources on a page.
 For example, in a single page application, if a JS file is not needed until later, it is best not to load it initially.
-If an image is not needed up front, load it later when it is actually needed.
+If an image is not needed up front, load it later when it actually needs to be viewed.

 Why go for lazy loading images at all?

 Lazy Loading defers the loading of an image that is not needed on the page immediately.
-An image that is not visible to the user when the page loads, is loaded later when the user scrolls and the image actually become visible.
+An image, not visible to the user when the page loads, is loaded later when the user scrolls and the image actually becomes visible.
 If the user never scrolls, an image that is not visible to the user never gets loaded.

 1. Performance Improvement